noah-nuebling/mac-mouse-fix-error-logging-improvement-ideas-october-2024/README.md

         - **Perfect!**
         - Mega.nz and Dropbox support this, iCloud an Google Drive don't as of [Mar 2025]

-The file request description could be:
+The file request description foe mega.nz could be:

 ```
 Please upload the screenshot you took & your sysdiagnose archive (whose file extension should be .tar.gz).
 Thank you!